 Participants are happy that they have learnt so much in such a short time.
 When people are leaving and they say things like “I’m going to go home now and show my husband how it works, even though he sorts out our finances” or “That was easier than I thought”, we know that we have done our job right.

-The free “Go Digital” courses last 45 or 60 minutes depending on the module.
-In the “Getting started”, “Applying knowledge” and “Consolidation” lessons, you will learn what the various online banking and mobile banking functions are and how to use them.
+The free “Go Digital” courses last 60 or 90 minutes depending on the module.
+In the “Getting started” and “Applying knowledge” lessons, you will learn what the various online banking and mobile banking functions are and how to use them.
 After the course, you will be equipped to manage your banking transactions digitally and independently.

 About Cynthia Gebhard